Bigg Boss Malayalam Vote Season 3 (2021) | On-line Vote casting | Contestants | Eliminations | Winners - TheNewsTrace

 Bigg Boss Malayalam 3 Vote casting On-line on Hotstar

-- To begin with, set up Hotstar App for your Android or IOS telephone
+- To begin with, set up Hotstar App to your Android or IOS telephone

-- Create an account in Hotstar the use of telephone quantity or Gmail account.
+- Create an account in Hotstar the usage of telephone quantity or Gmail account.

 - Seek for “Bigg Boss Malayalam”

-- Click on at the “Vote Now” button and vote to your favorite contestant.
+- Click on at the “Vote Now” button and vote in your favorite contestant.

-- You might have 50 votes every day to vote for Bigg Boss Malayalam 3.
+- You will have 50 votes on a daily basis to vote for Bigg Boss Malayalam 3.

 - Seek “Bigg Boss Vote” or “Bigg Boss Malayalam Vote” in Google or click on right here